Converting a String to an Array in PHP

 5. Convert a String to an Array in PHP using array_map() with str_split()

 In PHP, the array_map function is used to apply a function to each element of an array.
-The array_map function, along with the str_split function, can be used to convert a string into an array in PHP.
+The array_map function, along with the str_split function, can be used to convert string into array in PHP.

 Syntax: